-Our new governance arrangements were fully in place for this financial year.
+During the year we continued to build on the successful implementation of our new governance arrangements.
 The board kept a clear focus on corporate risk while engaging with the strategic issues affecting housing associations.
-Accountability to members improved through better reporting, more focussed engagement with individual members and through the statement made to the AGM by the Chair of the Regional Chairs Group on the performance of the board.
-We provided a range of high quality and well valued communications to members, including Newsflash, quarterly reports to boards and our Bulletin magazine.
-We were also able to relaunch our website at the end of the year to critical acclaim.
+Accountability to members continued to improve through more focussed engagement with individual members.
+We continued to provide a range of high quality and well valued communications to members, which are continually subject to review and updating, and we made effective use of our website, re-launched at the beginning of the year.